google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

              password/account dialog show up.
 Click on "Save".
           </li>
           <li>Clear cookies for the site (via clicking on the padlock or Chrome
               settings) and refresh the site.
-Esure that you either see an account picker (e.g. if there are multiple accounts saved) or you are automatically signed-in.
+Ensure that you either see an account picker (e.g. if there are multiple accounts saved) or are automatically signed back in.
           </li>
           <li>
-            Sign out and check if you're seeing an account picker next time you visit the site.
+            Sign out and refresh the site.
+Ensure you see the account picker.
           </li>
           </ul>
       </td>